Nodes are used to host graphical objects like paths and controls that can be arranged and manipulated on a diagram page.

-The ruler provides a horizontal and vertical guide for measuring in the diagram control.
-The ruler can be used to measure diagram objects, indicate positions, and align diagram elements.
+The ruler provides a horizontal and vertical guide for measuring in diagram control.
+The ruler can be used to measure the diagram objects, indicate positions, and align diagram elements.
 This is especially useful in creating scale models.

-Interactive features are used to improve the runtime editing experience of a diagram.
+Interactive features are used to improve the run time editing experience of a diagram.
 You can easily edit a diagram with mouse, touch screen, or keyboard interfaces.

 Objects can be selected and then dragged, resized, or rotated.

 Objects can be aligned easily with gridlines or neighboring objects.